MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ### Replacing the default HTTP client

-You can remove the dependency on Netty if you prefer another implementation.
-To do this, you exclude the Netty dependency from the build configuration files.
+If you prefer another implementation, you can remove the dependency on Netty by excluding it in the build configuration files.
 In a Maven *pom.xml* file, you exclude the Netty dependency and include another dependency.

 The following example shows you how to exclude the Netty dependency from a real dependency on the `azure-security-keyvault-secrets` library.
 Depending on the libraries readers are using, be sure to exclude Netty from all appropriate `com.azure` libraries, as shown here: